zlu/zlu.github.io/index.md

 permalink: /
 ---

 My name is Zhao Lü (吕钊).
 Zhao is pronounced as 'ciao' with a 'j' and it means to encourage oneself in Chinese.
 I was born in Beijing, China.
 I have lived in USA, UK, Brazil, Switzerland, France, and Germany.
-I travel quite a bit, 60 countries and counting.
+I travel quite a bit, <span id="country-count-home">60</span> countries and counting.

 I'm a programmer who enjoys practicing yoga.